gla-rad/ServiceRegistry/README.md

     secomOpenApiConfig: 'openapi.json'
 ```

-In the last line of the configuration you can also see how you can provide an
+In the last line of the configuration you can also see how you can provide a
 SECOM OpenAPI configuration file.
 This will define how SpringDoc will also
 generate the OpenAPI specification for the SECOM interfaces which are provided
 by the [SECOMLib](https://github.com/gla-rad/SECOMLib) library and are defined